Staketab/mina-names-lib/README.md

 # Mina Names SDK

-This is a lightweight SDK, providing utility classes and functions for applications to interact with on-chain `.mina` names registered from [Mina Name Service](https://names.minascan.io).
+This is a lightweight SDK, providing utility classes and functions for applications to interact with on-chain `.mina` names registered at [Mina Name Service](https://names.minascan.io).

 ## Getting started

-The SDK is published to [npm registry](https://www.npmjs.com/package/mina-names).
-To use it in your project:
+The SDK is published in [npm registry](https://www.npmjs.com/package/mina-names).
+To use it in your project,  run:
 ```bash
 $ npm i mina-names
 ```